Aquantia/AQtion/README.md

 Notice this is an **experimental software**.
 For stable driver version please either visit http://www.aquantia.com or take the driver bundled with your linux kernel.

-Being experimental, has the following agreement and limitations:
+Being experimental, it has the following agreement and limitations:

 AQUANTIA SOFTWARE LICENSE AGREEMENT – EXPERIMENTAL USE SOFTWARE
 ===========